 Not all affected breeds will be at risk to develop the DCM due to the fact that it shows incomplete penetrance (dogs do not show sign of the disease despite having a copy of the mutation).

 The PDK4 gene is specifically associated with Doberman Pinschers, although this is only one of the genes associated with DCM1 in Dobermans.
 It is an autosomal dominant gene, meaning that only one copy of the mutation is needed to increase the risk of developing the disease.

 Acceptable Sample Types:

 Animal Genetics accepts buccal swab, blood, and dewclaw samples for testing.
 Sample collection kits are available and can be ordered at test now.

-Animal Genetics offers DNA testing for Dilated Cardiomyopathy (DCM).
-The genetic test verifies the presence of the recessive DCM mutation and presents results as one of the following:
+Animal Genetics offers a DNA test to identify the mutated PDK4 gene associated with Dilated Cardiomyopathy (DCM1).
+The genetic test verifies the presence of the recessive DCM1 mutation and presents results as one of the following:

 |DCM/DCM||At Risk||The dog has inherited two copies of the mutated gene and is homozygous for the mutation.
 The dog is at risk to develop the disorder during its lifetime.
 The dog will always pass a copy of the mutation to its offspring.|

 |n/DCM||Carrier/Low Risk||Both the normal and mutant copies of the gene detected.
 The chances that the dog will develop the disease are very low and could pass on either allele to any offspring.|